Layr-Labs/eigenlayer-docs/docs/eigenlayer/operator-guides/operator-installation.md

 ```
 eigenlayer operator config create
 ```
+Below is a list of required information that you will need to populate in the `operator.yaml` file:
+1. Operator address
+2. Earnings address (default to your operator address)
+3. ETH rpc url
+4. ECDSA key path
+5. Select Network: mainnet,goerli, holesky,local

 When prompted for operator address, make sure your operator address is same as the ecdsa key address you created/imported in key creation steps.